 What is the national insurance employment allowance scheme?

-The employment allowance scheme is a government scheme that allows eligible employers to reduce their annual national insurance liability by up to the allowance limit of £4,000 per year.
-If eligible, you’ll pay less employers’ national insurance contributions each time you run your payroll until the £4,000 has gone or the tax year ends, whichever is sooner.
+The employment allowance scheme is a government scheme that allows eligible employers to reduce their annual national insurance liability by up to the allowance limit of £5,000 per year.
+If eligible, you’ll pay less employers’ national insurance contributions each time you run your payroll until the £5,000 has been used or the tax year ends, whichever is sooner.

 You can claim the employment allowance if you’re a business and your national insurance liabilities were less than £100,000 in the previous tax year, provided you don’t do more than half your work in the public sector, such as local councils and NHS services.
 You also cannot claim if you’re a company with only one employee who is paid above the class 1 national insurance secondary threshold, and who is also a company director.
-You can claim employment allowance for the previous four tax years dating back to the 2017 to 2018.
+You can claim employment allowance for the previous four tax years.

 If you have more than one employer PAYE reference, the total employers’ national insurance contributions for your combined payrolls must be less than £100,000 in the previous tax year, and you can only claim employment allowance against one of the payrolls.